groadabike/ASR-music/README.md

-# ASR-music
+**Author Gerardo Roa Dabike**
+**Supervisor Jon Barker**

+# Automatic Speech Recognition in Music

-Content of the research project on ASR in music.
-This repository contain the Kaldi's recipe and the explanation of how to use it.
+This repository contain the Kaldi's recipe for the Dissertation project and the explanation of how to use it.

-The directorie _asr-music_ is the kaldi recepie
+The directory _asr-music_ is the kaldi recipe

 ## Acoustic Model
 The lexicon used in this project was CMUdict

-##Languaje Model
+## Languaje Model
 The LM was constructed using lyrics discographies from several artist.

-##Database Corpus
+## Database Corpus
-The database used was ACOMUS corpus.
+The database used was ACOMUS1 corpus.
 The construction of this corpus can be founded in [ACOMUS](http://github.com/groadabike/ACOMUS)